The Theater at Madison Square Garden: Events

 The theater was home to an annual staging of A Christmas Carol from 1994 to 2003.
 An annual staging of The Wizard of Oz played at the theater from 1997 to 1999.
 Notable actors in the musical included Roseanne Barr, Eartha Kitt, and Jo Anne Worley as the Wicked Witch of the West; Mickey Rooney as the Wizard, and Ken Page and Lara Teeter as the Cowardly Lion and Scarecrow, respectively.

 In 2001, the national tour of Rodgers and Hammerstein's Cinderella starring Jamie-Lynn Sigler in the title role, Eartha Kitt as the Fairy Godmother, and Paolo Montalban as Prince Christopher played at the theater.

 In 2003, popular Australian children's group The Wiggles performed a record 12 sold-out shows in a row at the theater, breaking the previous record held by Bruce Springsteen.

-In 2004, it served as the venue of the Survivor: All-Stars finale.

 In 2005 and 2011, Peter Pan starring Cathy Rigby in the title role returned to New York City at the theater.

-It was the home of the NFL draft from 1995 until 2004.
-In 2005, the NFL Draft moved to the Jacob K. Javits Convention Center, after MSG management opposed a new stadium for the New York Jets.
-It also hosted the NBA draft from 2001 to 2010.

 From 2004 to 2006 and in 2008 Theatre of MSG hosted the Jammy Award honoring improvisational music.

-In 2013, A Christmas Story: The Musical was revived at the theater for a limited engagement.

-The first-ever mixed martial arts event was held at the theater World Series of Fighting 34: Gaethje vs. Firmino on December 31, 2016.

-The first darts event held at the theater was the 2022 US Darts Masters.

-In 2021, the theater hosted two Verzuz hip-hop battles: The Lox against DipSet and Fat Joe against Ja Rule.

-The theater hosted its first Esports event in 2022 with the main event group stage and quarterfinals of the League of Legends World Championship.

-The 2024 North American tour of Annie is playing an engagement at the theater from December 4, 2024, through January 5, 2025, with Whoopi Goldberg playing Miss Hannigan beginning December 11.
+The 2024 North American tour of Annie played at the theater from December 4, 2024, through January 5, 2025, with Whoopi Goldberg as Miss Hannigan.

-On 31 May 2025, Philippine pop group BINI performed in the theater as part of the Biniverse World Tour 2025.
+Taiwanese singer Cyndi Wang performed at the theater during her Sugar High World Tour on November 28, 2025.
+Furthermore, Cyndi Wang is the first Mandopop female singer to perform at The Theater at Madison Square Garden.

+It hosted the March 31 episode of WWE's weekly show, NXT.